VMatosECC/C20-Print-Triangles/README.md

 # C20-Print-Triangles
-Recursively prints a base-UP and a base-DOWN triangle (no for loops)
+Recursively print a base-UP and a base-DOWN triangle (no for loops)